Nico-Posada/The-Cyber-Cooperative-CTF-Writeups/easycrack/easycrack.md

 ![Image](./images/flag.png)

 Got a valid key!
-The challenge says that it'll accept any valid key as a flag, so that key is the final flag.s
+The challenge says that it'll accept any valid key as a flag, so that key is the final flag.